MohamedKhedr700/core-request/README.md

     }
 }
 ```

+The `withOnlyCommonRules` method is responsible for merging the common rules with the request rules and ignoring all other rules.

 This will merge only the name rules with the common rules for name, and ignore all other common rules defined.